AdobeDocs/campaign-classic.en/help/installation/using/configure-fda-snowflake.md

 ![](assets/snowflake_3.png)

-## Snowflake on Linux {#snowflake-linux}
+## Snowflake on CentOS {#snowflake-centos}

-To configure [!DNL Snowflake] on Linux, follow the steps below:
+To configure [!DNL Snowflake] on CentOS, follow the steps below:

+1. Download the ODBC drivers for [!DNL Snowflake].
+[Click here](https://sfc-repo.snowflakecomputing.com/odbc/linux/latest/snowflake-odbc-2.20.2.x86_64.rpm) to start downloading.
-1. Before the ODBC installation, check that the following packages are installed on your Linux distribution:
+1. You then need to install the ODBC drivers on CentOs with the following command:

-    * For Red Hat/CentOS:

     ```
-        yum update
-        yum upgrade
-        yum install -y grep sed tar wget perl curl
+    rpm -Uvh unixodbc
+    rpm -Uvh snowflake-odbc-2.20.2.x86_64.rpm
     ```

-    * For Debian:
+1. After downloading and installing the ODBC drivers, you need to restart Campaign Classic.
+To do so, run the following command:

     ```
-        apt-get update
-        apt-get upgrade
-        apt-get install -y grep sed tar wget perl curl
+    /etc/init.d/nlserver6 stop
+    /etc/init.d/nlserver6 start
     ```

-1. Before running the script, you can have access to more information with the `--help` option:
+1. In Campaign, you can then configure your [!DNL Snowflake] external account.
+For more on how to configure your external account, refer to [this section](#snowflake-external).

+## Snowflake on Windows {#snowflake-windows}

+1. Download the [ODBC driver for Windows](https://docs.snowflake.net/manuals/user-guide/odbc-download.html).
+Note that you need administrator-level privileges to install the driver.
+For more on this, refer to [this page](https://docs.snowflake.net/manuals/user-guide/admin-user-management.html)

+1. Configure the ODBC driver.
+For more on this, refer to [this page](https://docs.snowflake.net/manuals/user-guide/odbc-windows.html#step-2-configure-the-odbc-driver)

+1. In Campaign, you can then configure your [!DNL Snowflake] external account.
+For more on how to configure your external account, refer to [this section](#snowflake-external).

+## Snowflake on Debian {#snowflake-debian}

+1. Download the ODBC drivers for [!DNL Snowflake].
+[Click here](https://sfc-repo.snowflakecomputing.com/odbc/linux/latest/index.html) start downloading.

+1. You then need to install the ODBC drivers on Debian with the following command:

      ```
-    cd /usr/local/neolane/nl6/bin/fda-setup-scripts/
-    ./snowflake_odbc-setup.sh --help
+     apt-get install unixodbc
+     apt-get install snowflake-odbc-x.xx.x.x86_64.deb
      ```

-1. Access the directory where the script is located and run the following script as a root user:

-    ```
-    cd /usr/local/neolane/nl6/bin/fda-setup-scripts
-    ./snowflake_odbc-setup.sh
-    ```

-1. After installing the ODBC drivers, you need to restart Campaign Classic.
+1. After downloading and installing the ODBC drivers, you need to restart Campaign Classic.
 To do so, run the following command:

      ```
      systemctl stop nlserver.service
      systemctl start nlserver.service
      ```

 1. In Campaign, you can then configure your [!DNL Snowflake] external account.
 For more on how to configure your external account, refer to [this section](#snowflake-external).